-- remember everything they ate.
-In this case, they should write down what they usually eat and what they like to eat the most. - 6.
-Start with the Fruits FFQ because that is the simplest.
-Explain that the FFQ has a list of commonly eaten fruits that most children tend to eat on the left side of the chart.
+- 6. Start with the Fruits FFQ because that is the easiest.
+You may have to walk the younger children though this activity.
+Explain that the FFQ has a list of commonly eaten fruits that most young children tend to eat on the left side of the chart.
 The top right side of the chart lists how many times in one month you have consumed that particular fruit. - 7.
-Go down the list of fruits and ask the students to check the circle of how many times they consume that particular fruit. - 8.
+Go down the list of fruits and ask the students to color in or check the circle of how many times they consume that particular fruit. - 8.
 After the fruits FFQ has been completed, finish the dairy, beverages, and vegetables FFQ also. - 9.
 Make sure to explain that the foods listed in the FFQ are whole foods in their simplest forms, but particular foods can be ingredients in dishes.
 For example, cheese pizza contains tomatoes, cheese, and flour.
-They can count pizza as eating a tomato and cheese.
-Ask the student which whole foods they think a cheese hamburger contains.
-Write down the student's answers on the board and make corrections if needed.
-The correct answer is: bread/buns, cheese, beef patty, lettuce, tomatoes, and pickles.
-These ingredients come from the grains, dairy, meat, and vegetable groups from MyPlate. - 10.
+They can count pizza as eating a tomato and cheese. - 10.
 Once all the FFQ have been completed, tell the students to distinguish the foods they eat the most.
-If students have checked or colored in the "once per week", "couple times per week", and "daily" circles it means they consumed that particular food or drink often.
-Ask students to circle the most frequently consumed foods on their FFO sheets. - 11.
+If students have checked or colored in the "once per week", "couple times per week", and "daily" circles it means they ate that particular food or drink often.
+Ask them to circle those foods on their sheets. - 11.
 Collect the FFQ from the students and put them into each student's personal Fit4Kidz binders or folders.
 Return the FFQ sheets to the students during the last Fit4kidz class so they can see a difference in their eating patterns if one occurred.
-The student may retake the FFQ during the last class if there is time or a need. - 12.
-Students can track their daily intake using the Food Tracker on the Fit4Kidz website on a daily basis.
-They can then compare how their dietary habits may have changed weekly and monthly.
+The student may retake the FFQ during the last class if there is time or a need.